Johannesburg renowned for its thunderstorms, is ironically the Economic powerhouse of Africa!

-Joburg, the Economic powerhouse of Africa, was founded in the heydays of one of the World's biggest and richest gold rushes - earning it the name of Egoli meaning 'place of gold'.
+'Joburg' as it is called by locals, was founded in the heydays of one of the World's biggest and richest gold rushes - earning it the name of 'Egoli' meaning 'place of gold'.

 As the most powerful Commercial Centre on the African continent, Johannesburg generates 16% of South Africa's GDP and employs 12% of the National Workforce.
 Its infrastructure matches leading first World Cities, yet the cost of living is far lower!

 The City is recognized as the Financial Capital of South Africa and is Home to 74% of Corporate Headquarters.
 The Johannesburg Stock Exchange (JSE) rates as one of the top 20 exchanges in the World, in terms of market Capitalization.

 Key industries and Areas of innovation in Johannesburg include a multiplicity of commercial and creative activities – from banking and finance, gold mining, manufacturing and health sciences to transport, business services and outsourcing, information and communication technologies, automotive, television, film and creative industries, to mention but a few.

 Johannesburg is Home to 4.9 Million People - the majority of whom are aged between 19 and 39.
 According to the Mastercard Global Destination Cities Index, since 2014 it has been Africa’s Most Visited City.